lmc297/BTyper/README.md

 A tab-separated list of antimicrobial resistance genes detected in the genome with the respective e-value, percent identity, and percent coverage for each gene.
 The highest-scoring allele (using its blast bitscore) from its respective gene cluster is reported.
 Additionally, if a gene is detected multiple times in a genome, BTyper reports only the highest-scoring hit based on its BLAST bit score.

 * **If *panC* clade typing is being performed (-\-panC True):**
-A tab-separated line, containing the closest-matching *panC* clade (clade1, clade2, ... clade7), the closest-matching *B. cereus* group genome, percent identity, and percent coverage.
+A tab-separated line, containing the closest-matching *panC* clade (clade1, clade2, ... clade7 if the legacy 7-clade typing scheme is used, or cladeAlbus, cladeAnthracis, clade Cereus, ... cladeWiedmannii if the latest 18-species typing scheme is used), the closest-matching *B. cereus* group genome, percent identity, and percent coverage.
 A *panC* gene that does not match any gene in the database at &#8805; 75\% identity gives a clade designation of "None" (your isolate may not be a member of the *B. cereus* group), while a *panC* gene that is present at &#8805; 75\% identity but &#8804; 90\% identity gives a clade designation of "?" (a *panC* clade could not be determined for your isolate).

 * **If MLST is being performed (-\-mlst True):**
 A tab-separated line, containing the isolate's (i) sequence type (ST), (ii) *glp* allelic type (AT), (iii) *gmk* AT, (iv) *ilv* AT, (v) *pta* AT, (vi) *pur* AT, (vii) *pyc* AT, and (viii) *tpi* AT.
 The best-matching allele is reported at each locus; an allele that does not match with 100\% identity or coverage is denoted by an asterisk (\*), while an allele that is not detected in the genome at the given e-value threshold is denoted by "?".
 If a sequence type cannot be determined using the 7 best-matching allelic types, a "?" is listed in its place.
 A ST that is detemined using any best-matching alleles that did not match with 100\% identity or coverage is denoted by \*, regardless of whether all 7 alleles could be associated with a ST or not.